DSC-KIIT/project-halide-website/content/docs/documentation/_index.md

 Implemented in `include/globaldescriptortable.h `  and `src/globaldescriptortable.cpp`

 These files contain the standard boilerplate code to setup memory segmentation using the Global Descriptor Table.
-This is explained in more detail in [here](./Global%20Descriptor%20Tables.md)
+This is explained in more detail in [here](https://littleosbook.github.io/#segmentation)

 ## Interrupt Descriptor Table

-Implemented in `src/interrupts.h` and `src/interrupts.cpp`
+Implemented in `src/interrupts.h` and `src/interrupts.cpp`.
+You can read up more about how interrupts work in x86 processors [here](https://littleosbook.github.io/#interrupts-and-input)

 ## FrameBuffer and Window